murillocjr/theophilusnlp/docs/_posts/2020-07-26-B-work-environment.md

 As with most projects, one of the first steps to take is to set up a working environment, since I want to read and take notes on some books and other PDF documents I'll try "I Librarian".
 Being an open-source software it's possible to set it up on any Linux server, it doesn't seem that it takes a lot of resources either, so an f1-micro VM (Free!) on Google Cloud Platform should be enough to host it.

-Using a Debian as the base system, installing I Librarian was pretty straightforward, only thing is that such setup is designed to serve by default at 127.0.0.1, it was necessary accessing it using a tunneling port 80 from mi computer:
+Using a Debian as the base system, installing I Librarian was pretty straightforward, only thing is that such setup is designed to serve by default at 127.0.0.1, it was necessary accessing it using a tunneling port 80 from my computer:

 ```bash
 sudo ssh -L 80:localhost:80 -i ~/.ssh/gcp-lzrdc lzrd@34.72.155.167